jeanlego/OS2_CS_UNB/README.md

 I've updated Ken makefile so that it can do the following for you automaticaly

-make all        //build the kernel from the source
+make all        //build the kernel from the source and run in qemu

 make clean      //clean the directory

-make img        // Write the ketnel to the floppy img

-make test       //run the current floppy.img in qemu
+make test       //build the kernel and run in qemu

-make debug_test //run the current floppy.img in qemu using gdb
+make debug 	//build the kernel and run in qemu using gdb, stops at BRK macro (in common.h)

-make full       // clean dir, build and write img, run new img

 USING
 ==